artefactual/atom/CONTRIBUTING.md

 and in the [AtoM GitHub issues](https://github.com/artefactual/atom/issues) to see if your question has been considered in the past.

-If nothing comes up, start a conversation by opening a new thread on the user forum.
-When your bug will have been better understood, you may be invited to open an issue on GitHub.
+If you are sure that the issue you have is a bug, please open an issue on GitHub.
+If not, feel welcome to open a thread in the Users Group forum.

 The [Troubleshooting guide](https://www.accesstomemory.org/docs/latest/admin-manual/maintenance/troubleshooting/) contains the information needed to open an issue.